|How to creating a branded elevator speech.|

-It took time to develop a speech for our agency that rolled off my tongue and didn’t sound rehearsed.
+It took time to develop a speech for our creative firm that rolled off my tongue and didn’t sound rehearsed.
 Now our entire team uses a personalized version of the same one.
 It has become part of our brand.

-"UniMark Creative focuses on four areas; web design, video production, media (both editorial and advertising), and graphic design.
-We develop integrated strategies that meet specific needs and produce results for our clients.
-All key services are provided in house."
+"UniMark Creative does website design, video production, offers media services (both editorial and advertising), and graphic design.
+We meet specific needs and produce results for our clients."The Sale Begins

 The greatest discipline required at this point is listening.
 Answer with short sentences without prattling on.
 Give them spaces so they can ask more questions.